aglee/ChangeFontTest/README.md

 ## Notes

-Looks like `changeFont:` does in fact get called by default, at least on Mojave.  **NOTE: I haven't tested on Catalina.**
+Looks like `changeFont:` does in fact get called by default, at least on Mojave, and seemingly on Catalina.

 Looks like it does work to change `NSFontManager`'s action to something else.
 In this case I added an `appSpecificChangeFont:` method to the app delegate, and tweaked `NSFontManager` to use that as its action.
 All it does is an NSLog followed by sending `changeFont:` to the first responder.
 One could put any other custom behavior in there.